 - Berserk Button: Played for Laughs.
 Almost every episode features him going on a "roll" about the evil things the Villain of the Week did and then a personal grievance (often something that was his fault).
 Played Straight when it comes to messing with food, MEGAS, or wrestling.Coop: Looks like someone needs to watch a little more pay-per-view wrestling!Evil Coop: Everyone knows that stuff is fake!(Beat, Coop looks genuinely hurt.)Coop: Does THIS look fake?!

 - Big Eater: In reference to Coop's performance during an eating contest, Jamie says that Coop doesn't get sick, he just gets less hungry.
+During said eating contest, he ate 179 wieners and drank an entire jar of butter.
+He even stated he was still hungry and wanted Rocky Road ice cream afterward.

 - Big Fun: There's nothing Coop loves more than playing video games and eating grotesque amounts of food.